 Our Work Space

-We've been working with the Charity, 'Trees on the Land', we've been raising money with a bespoke product range that donates from the profits to fund tree planting on the Isle of Ireland.
+We've been working with the Charity, 'Trees on the Land'; we've been raising money with our Christmas Cards.
+The profits help to fund tree planting on the Isle of Ireland.
 We want to try and add to the solution, and not just slow the damage.
 We want to keep sharing what we're doing, and be a positive influence in the World.